kumarjai1/redd-clone-backend/README.md

 # A Reddit Clone

-###### Jai Kumar and Qin Zhu collaborated on building a backend app resembling the app reddit.com.
-The rest API was built using the Spring framework.
-It uses Java Web Tokens for authentication.
+###### Jai Kumar and Qin Zhu collaborated on building a rest API resembling the app reddit.com.
+It was built using the Spring framework with Java Web Tokens for authentication.

 ## Technologies Used